Tanga, Tanzania

-Tanga is the most northerly port city of Tanzania on the west of the Indian Ocean, and the capital of Tanga Region.
-It had a population of 221,127 in 2012.
-The city is also home to the Port of Tanga.
+Tanga (Jiji la Tanga, in Swahili) is a historic city and the capital of Tanga Region.
+The city is located in the northern port city of Tanzania to the west of the Indian Ocean on Tanga Bay.
+The city had a population of 393,429 in 2022 and is governed by the Tanga City Council.
+The city is also a home to the Port of Tanga.
 The name Tanga means "sail" in Swahili.
 The city is also the capital of Tanga District.